esphome/esphome-docs/guides/made_for_esphome.rst

 ================

 .. seo::
-    :description: Information about the "Made for ESPHome" logo
+    :description: Information about the Made for ESPHome program
     :image: /_static/made-for-esphome-black-on-white.png

 ESPHome has a great and active community that loves creating and sharing projects.